What is a Convention Bureau?

 MCB has a dedicated inaugural event team that can assist with getting your event off the ground.
 If you are interested or would like to know more, please contact [email protected].

 Yes, we can assist with organising site inspections as part of promoting Melbourne and Victoria as a premier business events destination.
 MCB will showcase accommodation, venues and event suppliers that suit your event requirements.

 How can MCB assist with my incentive program?

 MCB prides itself on its tailor-made approach to creating memorable incentive programs for our clients.
-Partnering with the cities leading business event suppliers, MCB’s dedicated international incentive teams have a host of imaginative ideas to meet your brief.
-Start planning your incentive trip.
+MCB's dedicated international incentive teams partner with the city's leading business event suppliers and have a host of imaginative ideas to meet your brief.

 No, MCB's services are free of charge.
 If you are a venue or supplier, please view our partnerships page for more information on becoming a member.